Raffaele Marcellino

-Biography
+Education

 Raffaele Marcellino graduated from the Sydney Conservatorium of Music with merit in 1985.
 His teachers included Richard Vella, Richard Toop, Gillian Whitehead, Martin Wesley-Smith and Božidar Kos.

+Career

 In 1995 Marcellino joined the staff of the Tasmanian Conservatorium of Music where he served as director from 1996 to 1998 and resumed teaching duties in 1999.
-In 1999 Arts Tasmania funded the Mountain Orchestra Project, a community arts project with Marcellino was composer and music director and Strato Anagnostis, instrument maker and performer.
-The Mountain Orchestra was made up of community members who constructed instruments from found objects and other materials and then performed newly composed in a concert on Mt Wellington in Hobart.
-During his time in Tasmania also served on the Board of the Inaugural 10 Days on the Island Festival and Zootango.
+In 1999 Arts Tasmania funded the Mountain Orchestra Project, a community arts project with Marcellino as composer and music director, and Strato Anagnostis as instrument maker and performer.
+The Mountain Orchestra was made up of community members who constructed instruments from found objects and other materials and then performed newly composed works in a concert on Mt Wellington in Hobart.
+During his time in Tasmania Marcellino also served on the Board of the Inaugural 10 Days on the Island Festival and Zootango.

 At the end of 2001 he left the University of Tasmania and returned to Sydney to pursue a freelance career and sessional teaching at the Sydney Conservatorium of Music.

 In 2003 Marcellino was Composer-in-Residence with eminent Australian vocal ensemble The Song Company directed by Roland Peelman, who had previously commissioned several works.
 This residency culminated in the choral cycle The O Antiphons and was released on CD, widely performed and broadcast.
 Other collaborations with the Song Company resulted in Via Dolorosa (1994), a collaborative work with artist Mark Titmarsh performed at the Sydney's Museum of Contemporary Art with other artist-composer collaborations; FishTale (1995), concert work for voices; Sprung!
 (2000), for Musica Viva Schools performances; and Mrs Macquarie's Cello (2004), for broadcast on ABC Radio and live performance with texts from Donna Abela and Lisa Morrisett.

 From 2003 until 2009 Marcellino was the Principal of the Australian Institute of Music in Sydney.
 In 2010 he became Foundation Dean of the Australian College of the Arts Collarts in Melbourne.
 After establishing Collarts as a degree-granting institution he was appointed Dean of Macleay College in Sydney in 2011.
 In 2013 he was appointed Director of Academic and Student Services for SAE Australia.
-In 2015 Raffaele was appointed Chief Academic Officer for SAE Global based in Oxford, United Kingdom.
+In 2015 Raffaele was appointed Chief Academic Officer for SAE Global based in Oxford in the UK.
 In 2017 Raffaele returned to Sydney to take up the role of Provost for the Navitas Careers and Industry Division.
+In 2022, Raffaele was appointed Executive Director, Education and Skills, Sydney Region at TAFE NSW.

-Recent creative collaborations have included prominent Australian artists including Greg White (composer), Robert Jarman (actor and theatre-maker), Anna Messariti (producer and theatre maker), The Song Company, Sirens Ensemble, Tom O'Kelly (percussionist), Michael Bates (filmmaker) and Jordie Albiston (poet).
+Creative collaborations have included prominent Australian artists including Greg White (composer), Robert Jarman (actor and theatre-maker), Jenny Duck-Chong (singer and music presenter), Anna Messariti (producer and theatre maker), The Song Company, Sirens Ensemble, Tom O'Kelly (percussionist), Michael Bates (filmmaker) and Jordie Albiston (poet).

 Among his early public performances are Incunabula (1985) performed by the Sydney Symphony Orchestra conducted by Patrick Thomas and Masquerade commissioned and premiered by the Windbags Wind Quintet (1986) led by Sue Newsome.
 Antipodes (1987), an orchestral work inspired by David Malouf's collection of short stories, was performed by the Tasmanian Symphony Orchestra conducted by Dobbs Franks.